 There are two primary methods used in asbestos air testing: phase-contrast microscopy (PCM) and transmission electron microscopy (TEM).
 Here is a basic rundown of how each of these methods work, and their advantages and disadvantages.

 1) Phase Contrast Microscopy (PCM)

 PCM is the most common type of testing that can be done due to its convenience and relatively low cost.
 It is achieved by utilizing a microscope to identify the number of fibers in the surrounding area.
 The advantage of PCM is that it is simple, quick, and the results of the test can often be disclosed onsite by the surveyor, especially if you’re tight on time.
-On the downside, while PCM is an effective testing method to determine the concentration of airborne respirable fibers (those of a certain length and width), it’s not as accurate as TEM because it does not differentiate between asbestos fibers and other types, such as fiberglass or cellulose, commonly used in building materials.
+On the downside, while PCM is an effective testing method to determine the concentration of airborne respirable fibers (those of a certain length and width), it’s not as accurate as TEM because it does not differentiate between asbestos fibers and other types of fiber, such as fiberglass or cellulose, commonly used in building materials.
 If a significant concentration of fibers is determined to be present using PCM, then the more robust TEM air testing method can be used to determine which portion of those fibers actually contain asbestos.

 2) Transmission Electron Microscopy (TEM)

 TEM is a more accurate, but much more expensive and timely option.
 It utilizes a far more powerful electron microscope to accurately identify the type and concentration of asbestos fibers in the air.
 However, due to its superior technology, it’s more costly, and results often take several days to come back.